 The GDPR will still supplement the UK’s Data Protection Act 2018 and is referred to in the EU’s Brexit Withdrawal Bill, so most of its principles will remain.
 The EU’s Justice commissioner wants to ensure that proper GDPR rules are applied between EU and UK on exit.
 If you have European customers and you’re continuing doing business with them it’s unlikely they will sign up for anything less than the GDPR.

 What happens if I don’t comply?

 If Personal Data is leaked due to a security breach and insufficient technical or security measures which are not in place, then a business could be fined for failing to comply.

 The supervisory authority could fine either (i) €10 million or 2% annual global turnover (ii) €20 million or 4% annual global turnover, whichever is higher.

-If you need help with getting your business ready for the GDPR, we’re happy to discuss the changes with you -email us at firstname.lastname@example.org.
+If you need help with getting your business GDPR compliant, we’re happy to discuss the changes with you -email us at firstname.lastname@example.org.